7 Best Barbell Trap Exercises For Mass and Strength

-The trapezius aka trap muscle is a large muscle in your back.
-Providers call it the trapezius because of its shape.
-It looks like a trapezoid (a shape with four sides, two that are parallel).
+The trapezius, aka trap muscle, is a large muscle in your back.
+Its shape is like a trapezoid (a shape with four sides, two of which are parallel).

 As mentioned above, the trapezius muscle is divided into 3 areas: